-- A. SAVE THESE INSTRUCTIONS.
-This manual contains important instructions for the Ideal Power 125B2-4F Converter that shall be followed during installation and maintenance of the converter. - B. Tools Required for installation with the barrel lugs provided with the unit - 1.
+- A. This manual contains important instructions for the Ideal Power 125B2-4F Converter that shall be followed during installation and maintenance of the converter. - B. Tools Required for installation with the barrel lugs provided with the unit - 1.
 AC connections: use a 3/16 Allen wrench to the torque of 120 inch pounds. - 2.
-DC connections: use a 5/16 Allen wrench to the the torque of 275 inch pounds - C. For torque specifications see section Table 3, page 24 of the manual - D. Minimum recommended wire gauges: AC minimum 2/0, DC minimum 3/0 - E. Maximum rated ambient for this unit 40 °C

-F. Systems shall be installed with conductor rated cable for 175 amps AC on AC connections and 225 amps DC on DC connections

-G. Class 1 wiring installation only to Modbus communications installations shall be adhered to.

-H. "CAUTION" : To reduce the risk of fire, connect only to a circuit provided with 200 Amperes maximum branch-circuit overcurrent protection in accordance with the National Electrical Code.
+DC connections: use a 5/16 Allen wrench to the torque of 275 inch pounds - C. For torque specifications see Table 3 of the manual - D. Minimum recommended wire gauges: AC minimum 2/0, DC minimum 3/0 - E. Maximum rated ambient for this unit 40 °C - F. Systems shall be installed with conductor rated cable for 175 amps AC on AC connections and 225 amps DC on DC connections - G. Class 1 wiring installation only to Modbus communications installations shall be adhered to. - H. "CAUTION": To reduce the risk of fire, connect only to a circuit provided with 200 Amperes maximum branch-circuit overcurrent protection in accordance with the National Electrical Code.